Fire Up Your Team

 Set goals collectively

 Once problems have been addressed and the team’s foundation has been repaired, you are ready to give the team something to be fired up about.
 This almost always comes in the form of goals that are compelling and achievable.
 These goals should be developed collectively.
-Meetings focused on goal planning are the type of sessions we are most frequently called on to lead.
-We are able to ensure everyone’s ideas are heard and help you interject your ideas without dominating the conversation.

-Build skills to support goals.
+Build skills to support goals